 Dr. Eric S. Lambright

-Dr. Lambright’s clinical practice focuses on all facets of general thoracic surgery.
-He is particularly interested in lung transplantation, surgery relative to lung failure, and pulmonary malignancies.
-He is experienced in minimally invasive techniques, as well as complex procedures involving the chest wall.
+Dr. Eric S. Lambright is a thoracic surgeon with interests in pulmonary malignancies, lung transplantion, lung failure sugery and minimally invasive surgies such as VATS.
+In addition to his experience in minimally invasive techniques, he is well-versed in complex procedures involving the chest wall.
 His most commonly performed procedures include lung transplants, lung biopsies, thoracoscopy, and removal procedures on the lungs and pleura.